1 - Fill out Quest metadata form

 1. Receive Kafka client credentials (username, password, bootstrap URL) from Treasure.

 2. Send your JSON payloads using a Kafka producer client.
-Kafka client libraries are available in a number of langauges.
+Kafka client libraries are available in a number of languages.
 The following example is in TypeScript (assumes you have already installed kafkajs@2.2.4):

 import { Kafka as KafkaJs, logLevel } from 'kafkajs';